 What RAML versions does the platform support?

-The Akana API platform supports the following RAML versions:
+The Akana API platform supports the following RAML version:

 What features of the RAML specification does the platform support?